nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 could benefit from a standardized structure and format for NixOS configurations in general.
-It appears that every developer is  essentially reinventing the wheel when it comes to the "shape" of their deployments, leading to a lot of confusion as to what the idioms and best practices should be, expecially for newcomers.
+It appears that every developer is  essentially reinventing the wheel when it comes to the "shape" of their deployments, leading to a lot of confusion as to what the idioms and best practices should be, especially for newcomers.

-Having a mindshare to collect the best ideas concerning structure and method would be valuable, not only for its pragmatic implications, but also to help ease adoption and onboarding for new NixOS users; something that has traditionally been difficult up to now.
+Having a mind share to collect the best ideas concerning structure and method would be valuable, not only for its pragmatic implications, but also to help ease adoption and onboarding for new NixOS users; something that has traditionally been difficult up to now.

-Of course this really hinges on wider community support, as my ideas alone definitely shouldn't be the final word on what consitutes a correct and well organized NixOS codebase.
-Rather, I am hoping to cajole the community foward by providing useful idioms for others to expand on.
+Of course this really hinges on wider community support, as my ideas alone definitely shouldn't be the final word on what constitutes a correct and well organized NixOS codebase.
+Rather, I am hoping to cajole the community forward by providing useful idioms for others to expand on.

 Even if my ideas lose out in the end, I sincerely hope they will, at the very least, push the community toward some level of consensus in regards to the way NixOS code repositories are structured and managed.

-That said, nixflk appears to be gaining a bit of popularity amongst new flake adopters and I am really quite excited and humbled to see others engage the repository.
+That said, nixflk appears to be gaining a bit of popularity among new flake adopters and I am really quite excited and humbled to see others engage the repository.
 If you have contributed to the project, thank you so much for your time and support!